 An infant respiratory rate is measured in breaths per minute.
 Normal results range between 30-60 breaths per minute.
-While sleeping, a newborn baby's respiratory rate can be on the lower side of 20-40 breaths per minute.

 If your baby is breathing fast, you should immediately call 911 if he or she is less than one year old and you notice it takes more than 60 breaths a minute.
 Fast breathing can mean multiple things, which is why it's critical to get an expert opinion right away.
 Some common culprits are:

 Bronchiolitis- This is a lung infection that affects children under two years old.
 Early spring or winter are usually the seasons you can see this condition surface.
 The infection makes the airways in the lungs get more narrow, making it hard to breathe.
 Some symptoms are:

 Asthma- Besides fast breathing, some symptoms can include wheezing or coughing.

 Pneumonia- The sudden onset of pneumonia could appear if your child experiences the flu or cold.
 It can also surface in the result of bacteria or a virus.
 Children under two-years-old are more vulnerable to pneumonia and should go to the doctor immediately if they show any signs.

 A pivotal indicator of respiratory distress of infants is an abnormal respiratory rate.
 Aside from the conditions above, you should watch for the following symptoms: